JohanScheepers/ttn-sandbox-lmic-node/README.md

 Now we can update the LoRaWAN keys as we discussed in 3.4 LoRaWAN Keys, need to pay attention to the format and LSB, MSB order of the bytes.

-You can use the '<>' and the 'msb' 'lsb' to display and conveniently swap the order of the bytes.
+You can use the '<>' and the 'msb' 'lsb' to display and conveniently swap the order of the bytes in the console.
 ![Alt text](images/ennd-device.PNG)

 ### 4.3 Compile and upload to TTGO